membrane/api-gateway/distribution/examples/stomp-over-websocket-intercepting/README.md

 ### STOMP OVER WEBSOCKET INTERCEPTING

-In this example we are going to see how STOMP-over-WebSocket messages are routed through Membrane Service Proxy.
+In this example we are going to see how STOMP-over-WebSocket messages are routed through Membrane API Gateway.
 Additionally, regular interceptors can be run on those messages (with limitations) in addition to all WebSocket interceptors.